 During pupillage, all pupils must attend certain compulsory courses and pass certain assessments to build on training received during the vocational component and to supplement work-based learning during pupillage, so that pupils can meet the competences in the BSB Professional Statement.
+Chambers encourages pupils to attend in-house training courses where available and will on occasion also pay for some external courses where it is felt they are suitable for pupils.
+These external courses are solely at Chambers discretion and should be signed off by Chambers CEO who will consult the pupillage committee where needed.

 The compulsory courses and assessments during the pupillage component of training are undergoing a period of change.
-The new requirements are set out in the BSB's Curriculum and Assessment Strategy and pupils must ensure that they sign up for courses and assessments that they are required to take.
+The new requirements are set out in the BSB's Curriculum and Assessment Strategy, and pupils must ensure that they sign up for courses and assessments that they are required to take.